mcdallas/gert/README.md

-    -e, --from-env <ENV_FILE>         Set a custom .env style file with secrets -f, --feed <feed>                 Feed to download from [default: hot]  [possible values: hot, new, top, rising] -l, --limit <LIMIT>               Limit the number of posts to download [default: 25] -m, --match <MATCH>               Pass a regex expresion to filter the title of the post -o, --output <DATA_DIR>           Directory to save the media to [default: .]
+    -e, --from-env <ENV_FILE>         Set a custom .env style file with secrets -f, --feed <feed>                 Feed to download from [default: hot]  [possible values: hot, new, top, rising] -l, --limit <LIMIT>               Limit the number of posts to download [default: 25] -m, --match <MATCH>               Pass a regular expresion to filter the title of the post -o, --output <DATA_DIR>           Directory to save the media to [default: .]
     -p, --period <PERIOD>             Time period to download from [default: day]  [possible values: now, hour, day, week, month, year, all]
     -s, --subreddit <SUBREDDIT>...
-Download media from these subreddit -u, --upvotes <NUM>               Minimum number of upvotes to download [default: 0]
+Download media from these subreddits -u, --upvotes <NUM>               Minimum number of upvotes to download [default: 0]

+ARGS:
+    <URL>    URL of a single post to download
 ```